Temple University Health Science Libraries -- Visitor Policy

 6. Four computers on the first floor of the Ginsburg Library are available for alumni and visitors.
 These require guest computer user accounts; check with the Information/Circulation Services desk for details.

-12. Researchers from other higher learning institutions may apply for an exception to use the library after-hours.
-Contact the Patron Services Librarian (215-707-7411) for an application form.
-Researchers should be prepared to explain the nature of their research needs and time frame of the project.
+a.
+Researchers from other higher learning institutions may be eligible for an exception to use the library after-hours if there is a special circumstance.
+Contact the Patron Services Librarian for an application form.
+Researchers should be prepared to explain the nature of their research needs and time frame.